iugstav/stock/README.md

 ## Idea

-Stock will be a cli (yes, i did not ended it) that, for now, calculates your directory size with its number of items or a file size.
+Stock is an application calculates your directory size with its number of items or a file size.
 If the given path refers to a directory, it will call a function that creates a goroutine and traverse the dir until we find another subdirectory, which will also be traversed recursively.
 If the path refers to a file, it will simply return its name and file size.

 ## How to run